ddofborg/blob_cache/README.md

 We also needed a caching method which was supported by a Python and PHP scripts.

-This approach is also faster than storing each key-value pair in a separate file, it is slower than using `LMDB` or `RocksDb`.
-On PHP platorm those are not always readily available and in out case performance was good enough.
+This approach is a little faster than storing each key-value pair in a separate file, but it is slower than using `LMDB` or `RocksDb`.
+On PHP platorm those are not always readily available and in our case performance was good enough.

 There are no external dependencies.